lcary/nbd/demo/TUTORIAL.md

 /var/folders/c1/83dlqbss5w7gh3ywffq3yb600000gn/T/tmpOkukrd/new/demo__demo.ipynb__output_3_0.png
 ```

-This shows there are python, rst, and png changes to our notebook.
+This shows there are Python, RST, and PNG file changes to our notebook.